seowchiayi/devsearch/README.md

   Then, you need to log in to your OpenAI account and create an API key.
 The use of API isn't free, but OpenAI lets you use the API until you reach a certain amount (For today, the limit is 5 dollars.
 But I suggest you check it for possible changes).
 Once you have your API key, the only remaining variable is the GitHub token.
 You can generate one by navigating through developer settings.
 The token must access all fields related to repository actions, so don't forget the give necessary permissions while generating your token.

-5. As the last step, you can run the program on your local machine by entering this command into your console:
+4. As the last step, you can run the program on your local machine by entering this command into your console:
    ```bash
    npm run dev
    ```
    You can access the interface by navigating to http://localhost:3000 in your web browser.

-## How to use the CodeSearch?
+## How to use the KnowledgeSearch?

 The tool has a very simple interface.
 It has a search bar where the user enters the URLs and a generate button that initiates the backend process.
 Once the FAQs are generated, they will be displayed on the page.
 The user can copy the FAQs to the clipboard, in a markdown format.